 Lastly, you will learn a great deal more, and a great deal more quickly, if you are ruthlessly strict with yourself.
 If, for example, you draw a diagram and it doesn't seem quite right, you could suppress the feeling and press on.
 But there'll be huge dividends in stopping, trying to see what is wrong, drawing another version and so on until you are satisfied.
-To take another example, when you try to use the concept of a boundary, perhaps in Activity 7, you may say to yourself it was quite useful even though it didn't reveal much.
+To take another example, when you try to use the concept of a boundary, you may say to yourself it was quite useful even though it didn't reveal much.
 If you do that, you'll be missing what's interesting – why didn't it reveal much?
 Did you just repeat what you already knew?
 Did you start to see some of the implications and draw back from expanding them?
 Or, if you made genuine efforts, why do you think the concept wasn't useful in that particular case?
 The answer to any one of these questions will be far more valuable than an activity completed in a lifeless but ‘officially correct’ way.

 If you follow these guidelines you will be well on your way to learning to learn – which is important for any subject you may want to study.